Oskar Moll

-Oskar Moll (21 July 1875, Brieg – 19 August 1947, Berlin) was a German Fauvist painter; best known for his landscapes, portraits and somewhat abstract still-lifes.
+Oskar Moll (21 July 1875, Brieg – 19 August 1947, Berlin) was a German Fauvist painter, best known for his landscapes, portraits and somewhat abstract still-lifes.

 Biography

 Moll initially studied biology in Switzerland, but also taught himself how to paint and decided to pursue art as a career instead.
 After some time in Munich, he went to Berlin, where he became an assistant in the studios of Lovis Corinth.
 In 1906, he married the sculptor and painter, Margarethe Haeffner.
 The following year, they went to Paris, where he made the acquaintance of Henri Matisse and became an habitué of Le Dôme Café.
-As a result he, Margarethe and their friend Hans Purrmann participated in creating the short-lived Académie Matisse.
+As a result, he, Margarethe and their friend Hans Purrmann participated in founding the short-lived Académie Matisse.
 During the war, he lived in Berlin and was among the first members of the November Group.
 He was also a member of the Free Secession.